hazelnutcloud/fortunes-roll/README.md

 ## Overview

-Fortune's Roll is a captivating game where strategy meets the thrill of chance.
-Players earn points by rolling the dice, with options to safely accumulate or ambitiously multiply their tally.
-Each roll can either steadily increase their points or, for the daring, offer a chance to win big at the risk of losing some of their current score.
+Fortune's Roll is a captivative game where players' strategic acumen meets the unpredictability of fate.
+Upon joining, players make an initial deposit to the collective pool, which is then used to generate yield over the course of the game.
+As they roll the dice, players earn points, choosing either to safely accumulate or to take calculated risks to multiply their scores.

-What sets this game apart is the communal pot, fed by points lost in high-stakes rolls.
-Players can take strategic risks to claim a share of this pot, adding an exciting layer of decision-making.
+A key feature of the game is the communal pot, fueled by points lost during high-stakes rolls.
+Players can opt to take a chance at claiming a portion of this pot, adding a thrilling strategic element.

-As the game progresses, the excitement builds: the yield generated from the collective pool is distributed at the end, based on players' standings in the points leaderboard.
-Your initial deposit remains untouched, making the game a zero-loss venture where only the points are at play.
-It's a dynamic blend of safe strategies and high-risk gambles, where every decision can catapult you up the leaderboard towards greater rewards.
+The game's climax is as exciting as its progression: at the end, the generated yield from the initial deposit pool is distributed among players based on their final positions in the points leaderboard.
+While the initial deposits are secure, ensuring a zero-loss experience, the points earned through gameplay determine each player’s share of the yield.
+This setup offers a perfect blend of risk-free participation and the exhilarating potential of high-reward strategies, making every roll a critical step in the journey to the top of the leaderboard.

 ## TODO